 Advanced Stop Lines - what are they and can I get fined for entering one?

-Bike boxes - or as they're officially known, Advanced Stop Lines (ASLs) - are one of many causes for confusion among drivers and cyclists sharing the road.
+Bike boxes - or as they're officially known, Advanced Stop Lines (ASLs) - are special road markings seen across the UK.

 What are Advanced Stop Lines (ASLs)?